 Race and Ethnicity

-- Based on the data from 2006 to 2013, American Indian or Alaska Native first-year students have the highest dropout rate with 41%.
+- Based on the data from 2006 to 2013, first-year American Indian or Alaska Native students have the highest dropout rate at 41%.

 - Black and Pacific Islander students are more likely to drop out than Hispanic, White, and Asian students.